mitranim/wordplay/readme.md

 explan (figure out a plan while explaining it) © M

-shituation (self explanatory) © LJ
+shituation (sphinctertaut circumstance) © LJ

 meating (meeting of friends where you eat a lot of meat; BBQ with friends) © LR